Are you a runner on the hunt for that extra edge in performance? Well, you’re in the right place!

 Do supplements work?

-Not only that, some supplements may contain harmful additives and artificial compounds not listed on the label.
+To add a twist, some supplements might come with hidden surprises, like harmful additives and sneaky artificial compounds not mentioned on the label.

 Do Runners Need Supplements?